What is the Treatment for Children with Autism?

 Speech and Language Therapy

 Speech and language therapy for autism helps improve how children understand language (receptive language) and how they speak (expressive language), how clear their words are to others (sound production), and how they participate in conversation (pragmatic communication).
-We also use evidence-based treatment techniques for patients needing augmentative and alternative communication systems, such as communication devices.
+Patients needing augmentative and alternative communication systems may use picture exchange communication systems and communication devices.

 Occupational Therapy (OT)